dabearddabeard/hawaii/DMO.md

+Good Afternoon Mr. Hopkins, <br>

+Thank you for your prompt response.
+To clarify, our newborn has not yet arrived; therefore, we are comfortable with the infant traveling as a lap child.
+We prefer to proceed with the booking now, rather than waiting for the newborn's entire dependent process to complete: entry of birth certificate through DEERS, registering the infant as a dependent in the USMC system, and then modifying the orders to list the newborn.

+v/r, <br>
+Maj Beard

+---

+From: Hopkins CIV Kenny R <br>
+Sent: Thursday, February 29, 2024 5:01 PM <br>
+To: Beard, David A; 'G/USMC.HQ CTO'; Jones MSgt Gerard JR; M_HNHL_HQBN_DMO <br>
+Subject: Re: [External]Re: Request for Approval: Increased Ticket Price for Pet Accommodation and Infant Travel Arrangements <br>

+Maj Beard,

+  If your newborn is listed on your orders, that newborn rates a seat as well.

+Thanks,

+H.

+---

 From: Beard, David A <br>
 Sent: Thursday, February 29, 2024 4:59 PM <br>
 To: G/USMC.HQ CTO; Hopkins CIV Kenny R; Jones MSgt Gerard JR; M_HNHL_HQBN_DMO <br>